Take our PAD Risk Assessment now: TAKE THE QUIZ

 Treatment for Muscle Weakness in Legs and PAD

 A stent placement is an angioplasty with an additional step.
-Instead of simply using a balloon to widen the artery, the doctor will place a small mesh stent inside the artery to keep it open permanently.
+Instead of simply using a balloon to widen the artery, the doctor will place a small mesh stent inside to keep it open permanently.

 Don’t wait for your symptoms to worsen.
 Give us a call at 888.773.2193 or schedule your appointment online.